TannerBurns/vtclient/README.md

     for reports in vtclient.reports(hashlist):
         #do stuff with reports
-        for hashval, report in reports:
+        for hashval, report in reports.items():
             print(hashval)
             print(json.dumps(report, indent=4))